arishorts/social-network-api/README.md

 `localhost:3001/api/thoughts/:thoughtId/reactions/:reactionId`

 In addition to the main features, the API will have several virtuals and subdocuments created with the reactionSchema.
 The User model will have a virtual called friendCount that retrieves the length of the user's friends array field on query.
 The Thought model will have a virtual called reactionCount that retrieves the length of the thought's reactions array field on query, as well as a subdocument schema for the reactions field.
 The project also includes creating a walkthrough video that demonstrates its functionality and all acceptance criteria being met.

-&nbsp; The github can be found at: https://github.com/arishorts/social-network-api &nbsp; A Youtube video demonstration can be found at: https://youtu.be/Xvf9rbceKlI

 ## Tests: